From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 New: “I help B2B tech companies build brand positioning that increases close rates and contract sizes.
 I only work in B2B tech because my frameworks are built from 14 successful repositioning projects in SaaS, dev tools, and infrastructure software.”

-Specialization justified the price increase.
-Documented ROI proved the value.
-Now she needed to communicate it.
+Specialization justified the price increase, documented ROI proved the value, and the next step was to communicate that clearly.

 Week 5–6: Announce 60% Increase, Position as Specialization

-Most operators fail to price increases at the communication stage.
-They apologize for charging more instead of confidently explaining why it’s worth it.
+Most operators fail at the communication stage of a price increase and end up apologizing for charging more instead of confidently explaining why it’s worth it.

-Sienna’s approach: Frame price increase as natural evolution of specialization, not greed.
-She applied the price increase protocol structure but adapted it for dramatic repositioning.
+Sienna’s approach was to frame the price increase as a natural evolution of specialization, not as greed.
+She used the price increase protocol structure but adapted it for a dramatic repositioning.

 Week 5

-Draft communication for existing clients.
-Three key elements:
+Draft communication for existing clients with three key elements.

 Element 1: Specialization announcement